barryclark/jekyll-now/_posts/2016/2016-09-08-Wakanda-Review.md

 <h2>Pieces</h2>
 <img src="/images/wakanda/pieces.jpg" height="100" alt="Wakanda" class="float-left" />
 Blue Orange makes really nice games, and the wooden totem pieces and headdresses in Wakanda are really nice.
 The tiles are solid, and the pieces stand on them without any issues.
-The bag that holds the totem pieces is well made, and does't fell like it'll break any time soon.
+The bag that holds the totem pieces is well made, and doesn't feel like it'll break any time soon.

 Really, I don't expect any less from Blue Orange.